prisma/prisma1/content/04-Reference/01-Basics/01-Project-Configuration-(YAML).md

 ### Predefined modules

-Graphcool provides a number of predefined modules that you can pull in into your project.
+Graphcool provides a number of predefined modules that you can pull into your project.
 The predefined modules are located in the [`modules`](https://github.com/graphcool/modules) repository of the `graphcool` GitHub organization.

 However, any GitHub repository (or any directory inside a repository) that contains a Graphcool project definition and the corresponding files qualifies as a module.